-This church was built between 1537 CE & 1557 CE.
+This church was built between 1537 CE and 1557 CE.
 The floor of this church is covered with graves.
-The Treaty between the Maratha Generals and Kaitan Pereira Dsouza, the Portuguese captain, was signed in the court yard of the same church in 1739
+The Treaty between the Maratha Generals and Kaitan Pereira Dsouza, the Portuguese captain, was signed in the courtyard of the same church in 1739.

-The Marathas took control of the fort in 1739 under the leadership of Chimaji Appa, younger brother of the the famous Maratha Empire builder Peshwa Baji Rao 1.
-The Marathas placed many victory symbols in the fort, including a temple and a statue.
+The Marathas took control of the fort in 1739 under the leadership of Chimaji Appa, younger brother of the famous Maratha Empire builder Peshwa Baji Rao I. The Marathas placed many victory symbols in the fort, including a temple and a statue.

-The Vasai Portuguese Fort Church Door is still carefully preserved at Ramedy Church in Vasai.
+The church door of the Vasai Portuguese Fort is still carefully preserved at Remedy Church in Vasai.
 If only similar efforts would be made to preserve the fort itself.
 Large parts of this historic fort-city have fallen to ruin and very few of the locals who visit it as a picnic spot, truly understand its powerful legacy.

-Pascal Roque Lopes is a passionate historian with a Masters degree in Numismatics & Archaeology.
-Currently, Pascal is pursuing his Ph.D at the Asiatic Society of Mumbai and studying the Indo-Portuguese Maratha era through coins minted in this period.
+Pascal Roque Lopes is a passionate historian with a Masters degree in Numismatics and Archaeology.
+Currently, Pascal is pursuing his PhD at the Asiatic Society of Mumbai and studying the Indo-Portuguese Maratha era through coins minted in this period.